rohichau/LoanApp/README.md

 The Loan Management System provides a convenient way to manage loans and repayments through a set of intuitive RESTful APIs.
 By leveraging the provided controllers and endpoints, users can easily create loans, approve loans, retrieve customer loans, and add repayments.
 The project is built using Java and Spring Boot, and includes Swagger documentation for easy API exploration and testing.

 Feel free to explore the codebase and make any necessary modifications or additions to suit your specific requirements.

-Please note that this is just an example README file.
-You can customize it further to include additional details, such as installation instructions, dependencies, or deployment guidelines, based on your project's specific needs.